HarrisonKing1618/alx-system_engineering-devops/0x01-shell_permissions/README.md

-code to switch current user to new user
+ a script that prints the effective username of the current user